 - a) Stewardship activities.
-Stewardship activities consistent with an adopted: - i) Forest management plan (e.g. California cooperative forest management plan); - ii) Rangeland (as defined in California Code of Regulations, title 14, section 1561.1) management activities overseen by a Certified Rangeland Manager (as defined in California Public Resources Code 750); - iii) Burn plan (e.g. California certified burn plan, National Wildfire Coordinating Group certified burn plan); - iv) Oak Woodland Conservation Plan approved by the County of Sonoma; - v) Conservation easement administered by the Agriculture and Open Space District or other entity; - vi) Habitat Conservation Plan or Natural Community Conservation Plan (as defined in California Code, Public Resources Code Section 8560);
+Stewardship activities consistent with an adopted: - i) Forest management plan (e.g. California cooperative forest management plan); - ii) Rangeland (as defined in California Code of Regulations, title 14, section 1561.1) management activities overseen by a Certified Rangeland Manager (as defined in California Public Resources Code 750), provided activities do not result in type conversion - iii) Burn plan (e.g. California certified burn plan, National Wildfire Coordinating Group certified burn plan): - iv) Oak Woodland Conservation Plan approved by the County of Sonoma; - v) Conservation easement administered by the Agriculture and Open Space District or other entity; - vi) Habitat Conservation Plan or Natural Community Conservation Plan (as defined in California Code, Public Resources Code Section 8560); - vii) State approved project: CALFIRE forest health grant, forest improvement grant wildfire prevention grant, provided Oak Woodland type conversion does not occur; or - viii) Another equivalent document or plan approved by the Planning Director or their designee. - b) Stream maintenance and restoration.
+Activities authorized under the Riparian Corridor Combining Zone. - c) Forestry activities (as defined in California Public Resources Code Section 753) where a prescription is prepared by a Registered Professional Forester, provided the activity does not result in type conversion. - 3) Residential Maintenance.
+Fencing and maintenance of existing outdoor activity areas, such as yards, gardens, and landscaped or natural vegetation, associated with a legally established structure or use and not involving encroachment into existing Oak Woodland. - 4) Pest Control.
+Selective vegetation removal as part of an integrated pest management program administered by a Pest Control Advisor.

-- vii) State approved project: CALFIRE forest health grant, forest improvement grant wildfire prevention grant; or - viii) Another equivalent document or plan approved by the Planning Director or their designee. - b) Stream maintenance and restoration.
-Activities authorized under the Riparian Corridor Combining Zone. - c) Forestry activities (as defined in California Public Resources Code Section 753) where a prescription is prepared by a Registered Professional Forester. - 3) Residential Maintenance.
-Fencing and maintenance of residential structures, residential well and septic systems, as well as existing outdoor activity areas, such as yards, gardens, and landscaping, associated with a legally established structure or use and not involving encroachment into existing Oak Woodland. - 4) Pest Control.
-Selective vegetation removal as part of an integrated pest management program administered by a Pest Control Advisor. - 5) Agriculture Maintenance.
-Agricultural uses allowed without an oak woodland permit include maintenance of existing Agricultural Crop Cultivation and maintenance of existing access roads, drainage, planting, seeding, fertilizing, weeding, tree trimming, irrigation, and harvesting.
-Expansions of cultivation areas into land not currently used for crop production and cultivation are not exempt.
+- 5) Agriculture.
+Agricultural uses allowed without an oak woodland permit include existing Agricultural Crop cultivation and maintenance of existing access roads, drainage, planting, seeding, fertilizing, weeding, tree trimming, irrigation, and harvesting.
+Expansions of cultivation areas into land not currently used for crop production and cultivation and which involve type conversion of Oak Woodland, would be subject to the provisions of this section.
 Agriculture grading permits removing Oak Woodland for new agricultural developments are not exempt. - 6) Individual Tree Removal.
 Oak tree removal that is not located within an Oak Woodland is exempt from the Oak Woodland Combining District but may be subject to other local ordinance, including but not limited to the Tree Protection Ordinance or Valley Oak Habitat Combining District.

 Sec.
-26-67-050.
+26-67-0050.
 OAK Combining District Allowed Uses with a Zoning Permit Mitigation required Exceptions